 It’s a dead end.
 A discussion killer.
-When I have discussions with people about sustainability I hear it all the time: ‘the are just too many of us on this planet’.
-It simplifies the problem we face and I think that’s unfair.
+When I have discussions with people about sustainability I hear it all the time: ‘there are just too many of us on this planet’.
+It simplifies the problems we face and I think that’s unfair.
 We give up and say that overpopulation is the problem.
 The only solution therefore is to do nothing if you ask those people.
 And so, that argument makes us passive.
 Today I want to share with you that this argument is not true and why overpopulation is not a problem.

 Much to Save Still